karthikuwc/AWS_Serverless/README.md

 ### Setting Up AWS Cloud9
 We used the AWS Cloud9 IDE to set up an environment to create a serverless react web app.
-After provisioning a specific development environment, run the following commands to install environment updates required for compilation & testing.
+After provisioning a development environment, run the following commands to install important packages.
 ```
 //Install the latest version of node packet manager
 npm install npm@latest -g